-Frequency distributions for ATDH scale scores for 2024 are presented in Appendices B1 through B8, while the frequency distributions for ATDH scale scores from September 1, 2021-the beginning of ATDH administration-through December 31, 2024 are presented in Appendices C1 through C8.
+Frequency distributions for ATDH scale scores are presented in Appendices B1 through B8.
 The horizontal axis of each figure shows the range of possible ATDH scale scores (200 to 500) and the vertical axis shows the number of times each scale score was observed.
 Scale score means and standard deviations are also included within the figures.